Are Guardiola's Man City boring or misunderstood?

 Indeed, since the 2017-18 season, City have set records for most points, most goals and most wins – later equalled by Liverpool – across a solitary campaign.

 However, when it comes to entertainment, some feel that City do not represent value for money.
-Their remarkable ability to control and dominate matches has led to accusations that their matches are repetitious and lacking in jeopardy.
+Their remarkable ability to control and dominate matches has led to accusations that their games are repetitive and lacking in jeopardy.

 Relentless winning can be a turn-off and City are doing it more consistently than any team in the history of English football, with 139 victories from their last 179 matches.